 Ethics and Professional Responsibility Committee

 The Ethics and Professional Responsibility Committee is dedicated to fostering and advancing ethical and professional conduct and standards in the legal profession.
-It is responsible for identifying and studying issues relating to ethics and professional responsibility, recommending changes to the CBA Code of Professional Conduct, and developing practice tools to assist lawyers in identifying and fulfilling their professional responsibilities.
+It is responsible for identifying and studying issues relating to ethics and professional responsibility and developing practice tools to assist lawyers in identifying and fulfilling their professional responsibilities.

 CBA Code of Professional Conduct